-Methadone Addiction And Treatment Options
+Methadone Abuse, Addiction, And Treatment Options

 Methadone has been used for the better part of a century to treat opiate addiction in the United States, but it can still be abused.
 Over the last several decades, methadone’s increasing availability has made it an even greater threat.
 An individualized treatment approach may help people struggling with methadone addiction.

 What Is Methadone?